Axia-Tech/AXIA-wiki/docs/general/thousand-validators.md

 slug: ../thousand-validators
 ---

-The Thousand Validators Programme is an initiative by AXIACoin Foundation and AXIA Technologies to use the funds held by both organizations to nominate validators in the community.
+The Thousand Validators Programme is an initiative by AXIA Foundation and AXIA Technologies to use the funds held by both organizations to nominate validators in the community.

-It serves two major purposes: 1) to give validators a structured on-ramp to join the active set of validators on AXIALunar and AXIACoin and 2) to further decentralize the validator active set.
+It serves two major purposes: 1) to give validators a structured on-ramp to join the active set of validators on AXIALunar and AXIA and 2) to further decentralize the validator active set.

 ## How it Works